- Our Work

 each() is used to iterate over an array much like foreach(), but foreach() is preferable for several reasons, including being 10 times faster.
 Now a depreciation will be thrown on the first call in a loop.

 The assert() function checks the given assertion and takes appropriate actions if the result is FALSE.
-The usage of assert() with string argument is now deprecated as it opens an RCE vulnerability.
-The Zend.assertion is an option can be utilized to limit the evaluation of assertion expressions.
+The usage of assert() with a string argument is now deprecated as it opens an RCE vulnerability.
+The Zend.assertion is an option that can be utilized to limit the evaluation of assertion expressions.

 $errcontext is an array comprising the local variables existing at the time an error is caused.
 It’s passed as the last argument to error handlers set with the set_error_handler() function.